OSG Foundation

 The Oregon State Grange Foundation has these scholarships (see OSG Awards Scholarship section):

-Louise Holst Memorial Scholarship: NEW in 2024.
+Louise Holst Memorial Scholarship: Begun in 2024.
 In memory of Sister Louise Holst a long time Grange member and State Officer.
 Awarded to members of the Oregon State Grange with five years of membership entering a 2 or 4 year college of technical school.
 Applications must be postmarked by May 1st and sent to the State Grange Foundation.
 Until added to the OSG Award and Scholarships booklet, see application form.

 Marcel “Muzzy” Mandel Memorial Scholarship: The Mandel Scholarship is in memory of an active member of Sherwood Grange in Washington County.
 Any Oregon Grange member, child or grandchild of a member who is a high school senior or college student is eligible.
 The Mandel Scholarship Application is due to the State Grange office by May 1.
+See application form.

 Mary Helen Sauter Ramm Memorial Scholarship: The Ramm Scholarship Application must be received at the State Grange office by May 1.
+See application form.

 Kitty Thomas Hearing Impaired Fund